 Prologue...
 Sort of.

-I am sure the title of this book has grabbed all of your attention and that is the reason you all picked up this book up.
-I am sure that none of you know my name, and there is no reason for you to.
-The only reason I have managed to survive so long is because nobody knows who I am.
+I am sure the title of this book has grabbed all of your attention and that is the reason you are reading this right now.
+I am sure that none of you know my name, nor the name of the person I convinced to help me write this and there is no reason for you to know who we are.
+The only reason I have managed to survive so long is that nobody knows who I am.

 But I am a dying man, and while I have managed to live my life without the taint of my previous sins there are many who live with what I did every single day and I wish for them to get at least a little bit of peace.
+The family and friends of those I took too soon deserve to have some answers.
 I understand that this may seem cruel and unusual to bring up all these memories all these years later, but I wish for all the souls to be able to rest in peace finally.

 And it is here where I shall begin repenting.
-It is here where I shall begin to try make my peace for the atrocities that I committed when I was young.
+It is here that I will finally accept the blame and weight of my decisions.
+It is here where I shall begin to try to make my peace for the atrocities that I committed when I was young.

 It is here where I shall begin my confessions of a childhood killer.

 I know that most of you have now determined that this must be a work of fiction.
-What six year old is capable of cold-blooded murder?
+What six-year old is capable of cold-blooded murder?
 And I don’t blame you for thinking this.
-I look back at what I did and I don’t believe what I did.
+I look back at what I did and I don’t believe that it happened, that I did it.

 I could blame my parents for what I became.
 My father walked out before I was born and my mother tried, but she worked nearly 60 hours a week and left me alone to my books from a young age.
 What trouble could a child who learned how to read using Sherlock Holmes really get into, apparently a lot.
 But I don’t blame my parents, I don’t blame anyone really, I don’t even blame myself.
-It is not that I do not feel bad for what I did, because I do, but it is more that I feel separate from the person who committed those crimes.
+It isn't that I don't feel bad for what I did, because I do, but it's more that I feel separate from the person who committed those crimes.
 I was a child looking for something to do, and I am no longer that child.

-I am not trying to deny that I am responsible, more I am trying to explain that in my mindset then, more than my mindset now.
+I am not trying to deny that I am responsible, it's more that I am trying to explain my mindset then, rather then my mindset now.

 Was I responsible for these murders, absolutely, but was I aware of what I was doing?
 Certainly not when I was six, but maybe the crimes I committed when I was older.